Leaderboard

 5 points

-It seems a shame to smack a restaurant so early in the game, but Ismat should know his stuff by now.
+2. It seems a shame to smack a restaurant so early in the game, but Ismat should know his stuff by now.
 My guess is he caught a taste for a quick buck selling steamtray food those first couple of months at Pancho's, and thought this would be a good (and needed) idea.
 I waited 30 minutes for my order, because they took phone-in orders before they cooked mine.
 Okay, they'll learn.
 The manager even said they need a third fryer to keep up.
 I had no complaints at the time about that.
 Here's what I didn't like: the worst fried chicken I may have ever had.
 Overcooked by many minutes, practically black.
 When chicken skin gets that overdone, it becomes a crusty displeasure.
 And greasy... way too greasy.
 A companion said there was no flavour in the chicken, either.
 Then I found out on my way home with my takeout order that they gave me two thighs and two wings instead of thighs and legs. $119p for four pieces, whatever they are, is twice what Soriana and Walmart charge.
 Why compare to those stores?
 Because they use pressure fryers, on timers, which means they cook properly internally without burning on the outside.
 But it's more than that.
 I was perfectly happy to pay the price when I thought it might be good.
 After all, I went there and ordered, knowing the cost.
 No, it was the smell of overripe chicken that finally did me in.
 You know that smell that chicken gets when it's been thawed for too long?
 Considering the rather large orders and long wait times, I would assume that they were using fresher and fresher birds... but maybe not.
 And when you over-use deep-fryer oil, it gets burned itself, and takes on the flavour of whatever is in it.
 So that smell, just a whiff of it, was probably a mix of both overexposed skin and flavoured grease.
 On the plus side, a couple of nice small warm buns (oh, burnt on one side from being on the flatop), some delicious "country gravy" as one of the sauce selections (delicious for me means overly salted for many others), and cheery service.
 I could not finish the chicken, and I love fried chicken.
 My stomach is still reeling; not from bad chicken, but too much grease and cooking.
 (NOTE: I didn't compare it to Tony's fried chicken, which is also costly these days, because that's not southern fried chicken.
-That is some kind of battered chicken I've never seen anywhere else.)3 points
+That is some kind of battered chicken I've never seen anywhere else.)

 3 points